Les Breastfeeders: History

 October 2009 marked Les Breastfeeders' tenth anniversary, which they celebrated with a show in Montreal at Lion d'or.

 In 2010, the band played at the 2010 Winter Olympics in Vancouver in front of an anglophone crowd who bombarded them with bottles, injuring the lead singer.
 They received another invitation to return to the Festival International de Louisiane in Lafayette.
 The following year they released their third album, Dans la gueule des jours.

-In 2013 the band made a small appearance in the film Hunting the Northern Godard (La Chasse au Godard d'Abbittibbi) as a garage band called Les Tragédiens.
+In 2013, the band made a small appearance in the film Hunting the Northern Godard (La Chasse au Godard d'Abbittibbi) as a garage band called Les Tragédiens.

-In April 2019 the band released the single "Ma mort d'avant ma mort" b/w "Hey, petite fille", their first new recording since 2012; the B-side was a French version of The Chocolate Watchband's 1965 garage rock classic "Sweet Young Thing".
+In April 2019, the band released the single "Ma mort d'avant ma mort" b/w "Hey, petite fille", their first new recording since 2012; the B-side was a French version of The Chocolate Watchband's 1965 garage rock classic "Sweet Young Thing".
 They followed up in November with "Trois nuits de chien" b/w "J'étudie mon grec", whose B-side was again a cover, of the 1967 single by Quebec garage rock band Les Hou-Lops.

+In September 2024 they announced that La ville engloutie, their first new album since Dans la gueule des jours, is slated for release November 8.